- Before the Site Inspection

 - Complete the FDA Site Pre-Inspection Checklist and identify records the FDA is likely to audit.

-- Selected Case Report Forms and all supportive source documentation.
+- Locate and have readily accessible ALL Case Report Forms and all supportive source documentation

-- Sequester these records and your reviews in readiness for easy access, but do not volunteer a list of them to the inspector.
+- Sequester these records and any reviews or prep work done in anticipation of the visit for easy access, but do not volunteer any of these records to the inspector unless directly asked.
 Always wait for a specific request to provide information.

-- One week prior to Inspection, the coordinator should review the Coordinator Checklist.
+- Upon notification of the inspection, the coordinator should review the Coordinator Checklist.

 Please also refer to your department policy for FDA site inspections.

-- There may be times when persons at other institutions (e.g., department directors) should be notified that the FDA is conducting an inspection in the building.
+- There may be times when persons outside the study team (e.g., department directors) should be notified that the FDA is conducting an inspection in the building.

-- Where a sign in log is used: if the inspector will not sign in, make a note in the sign in log of the name, date/time, purpose and escort name.
+- If the location where the initial meeting and inspection will occur require the use of a sign in log, and the inspector will not sign in, make a note in the sign in log of the name, date/time, purpose and escort name.

 The FDA or OHRP Inspection